opensearch-project/documentation-website/_api-reference/analyze-apis/terminology.md

 #### Tokenizers

-Tokenizers break unstuctured text into tokens and maintain metadata about tokens, such as their start and ending positions in the text.
+Tokenizers break unstructured text into tokens and maintain metadata about tokens, such as their starting and ending positions in the text.

 #### Character filters